raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 --- task ---

-A dialog will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.
+A dialog box will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.

 Click the **Install** button to copy the firmware to the Raspberry Pi Pico.